apache/skywalking-eyes/README.md

 22. The minimum percentage of the file that must contain license text for identifying a license, default is `75`.
 23. The dependencies that should be excluded when analyzing the licenses, this is useful when you declare the dependencies in `pom.xml` with `compile` scope but don't distribute them in package.
 (Note that non-`compile` scope dependencies are automatically excluded so you don't need to put them here).
 24. The transitive dependencies brought by <23> should be recursively excluded when analyzing the licenses, currently only maven project supports this.
+25. The copyright year of the work, if it's empty, it will be set to the current year.
+If you don't want to update the license year anually, you can set this to the year of the first publication of your work, such as `1994`, or `1994-2023`.

 **NOTE**: When the `SPDX-ID` is Apache-2.0 and the owner is Apache Software foundation, the content would be [a dedicated license](https://www.apache.org/legal/src-headers.html#headers) specified by the ASF, otherwise, the license would be [the standard one](https://www.apache.org/foundation/license-faq.html#Apply-My-Software).